5G Home Broadband deals

 Vodafone currently only offers 5G home broadband, so there are not yet any 5G mobile broadband plans available on the network.

 The GigaCube is what you’ll be using for 5G home broadband on Vodafone.
-This is a rebranded TCL 5G CPE router.
-It can get up to 64 devices connected at once, and Vodafone claims you can get speeds of up to 1Gbps with it in the real world, while even higher speeds are theoretically possible if network technology improves.
+This appears to be a rebranded ZTE MC888 Ultra, which can get up to 64 devices connected at once, and Vodafone claims you can get speeds of up to 1Gbps with it in the real world, while even higher speeds are theoretically possible if network technology improves, as the hardware is capable of up to 3.8Gbps.
 It’s plug and play with no need for a landline or an engineer visit.
-It’s also fairly lightweight and portable, so you can take it with you and plug it in somewhere else if you want.
+It’s also fairly lightweight and portable, so you can take it with you and plug it in somewhere else if you want, and it also supports Wi-Fi 6, as well as both 2.4GHz and 5GHz Wi-Fi.

 Vodafone offers 5G connectivity in a whole host of towns and cities across the UK.
 For full, up to date coverage, head to Vodafone’s coverage checker.